Accounting seems pretty straightforward, for the most part. Right?

 The vast majority of the business world use calendar months—or some derivation like quarters—for accounting periods.
 Bars and restaurants typically use four-week accounting periods, though.

 That’s because bars and restaurants are very dependent on weekends, Fridays and Saturdays specifically.
 And August in one year may have fewer Fridays and Saturdays than the following August.
 So it’s better to benchmark four-week periods, instead.
+See our free profit and loss template for more help.

 A prepaid expense is a type of account that shows up on a balance sheet because a business made advance payments for services or goods rendered or received in the future.
 They’re initially recorded as current assets and their value is expensed over time.